 AFC works to establish a coherent fashion system in the region with an important focus on education and cultural development, an initiative that contributes to the promotion of cultural diversity and support to creative industry, which is in line with activities that UNESCO Office in Doha is also undertaking.

 The AFC has redefined the terms of the current luxury market by defining a new term in the fashion dictionary, Ready-Couture ®️, which represents over 70% of the luxury market share.

 In addition, the Arab Fashion Council ©️ endorses & coordinates the Arab Fashion Week, which is the main fashion platform that represents the Arab countries, enabling Arab brands to promote their creative work globally.

 In today’s world, the same 10k euro dress is being sold in 100 plus point of sales around the world.
 However, the luxury client is looking for more privacy and exclusivity at that price point.
 In 2017, he or she also looks for more social responsibility and care for the ecology.

-Ready-Couture is the answer to all these concerns by diminishing ‘à-la-chaine production’, and re-establishing a more privileged designer/ client relationship that has been lost with Ready-to-Wear.
+Accordingly, Ready-Couture is the answer to all these concerns by diminishing ‘à-la-chaine production’ and re-establishing a more privileged designer/ client relationship that has been lost with Ready-to-Wear.

-It is also the economic model that fits the Middle Eastern and Asian markets the best knowing that the designers of those regions create custom garments for their clients in need of adjustments or personalisation, as opposed to mass producing due to the lack of infrastructure but also traditions and personal preferences.
+It is also the economic model that fits the Middle Eastern and Asian markets, knowing that the designers of those regions create custom garments for their clients in need of adjustments or personalization, as opposed to mass production due to traditions and personal preferences.